 But big time chess competition did not stop and wait.
 The other players continued to vy for supremacy.
 New names were always arriving on the scene.
 Like Mikhail Chigorin

 The first of these would be Zukertort who would play Steinitz in the inaugural World Chess Championship.
-Zukertort had been one of the defenders of the old Romantic style and had poured scorn on Steinitz's modern Positional style.
-When the two styles went head to head in 1886, the Modern Era swept the Romantic Era aside as Steinitz overwhelmed Zukertort 10-5 with 5 draws
+Zukertort had been one of the defenders of the old Romantic style and had poured scorn on Steinitz's modern positional style which would come to be known as the Classical style.
+When the two styles went head to head in 1886, the Classical Era swept the Romantic Era aside as Steinitz overwhelmed Zukertort 10-5 with 5 draws

 It was a brutal body blow as Steinitz had been sure he would win.
-After 28 years as the leading player, the last six as official World Champion, his time at the top had ended.
+After 28 years as the leading player, the last 6 as official World Champion, his time at the top had ended.
 They played a rematch three years later where Lasker scored a crushing victory, this time 10-2 with 5 draws

 Steinitz was never any good with money and was in financial hardship throughout his entire life.
 This in spite of winning massive stakes over the years playing high level chess.
 He married twice.
 He had one daughter with his first wife Caroline.
 She was named Flora but she died in 1888 when aged 21.
 Caroline died four years later.

 He married again a couple of years after that and they had two children although less is known about his second family.
 Being World Champion was a source of great pride to Steinitz and to lose the championship hit him very hard.